Are you keen to write your life story but not sure how to go about it? Colin Grant will help you kickstart and shape your unique story for the page.

 Who is it for?

 Budding life writers – maybe you’ve started writing from your life but are unsure how to proceed, or maybe you’ve always wanted to start writing your memoir but are not sure how to go about it.
+This is a re-run of Colin’s sellout masterclass he delivered for Spread the Word in 2019.

 London Writers Network members receive a 10% discount on Spread the Word’s paid programme of activities, and access to two free specially programmed London Writers Network events a year.
 You can find out more about the London Writers Network scheme here.
 If you are a London Writers Network member please login to receive your discount.